 This blog is to discuss the real time data import from production to lower environment.
 Synthetic data creation in Test Data Management would be covered in next blogs.

-Let’s think in insurance industry on testing steps to create one scenario in calculating the base commission.
+Let’s think in the insurance industry on testing steps to create one scenario in calculating the base commission.

 - Agent created policy with policy holder